-Join the growing number of parents/guardians who are completing the online Letter of Interest for Apex Community School!
+Join the growing number of parents/guardians who are enrolling their children in Apex Community School!

 Letters of Interest are non-binding and demonstrate interest only.